 - sign up for our “Useletter”

-- listen to past conference messages or recent conference message via our podcast
+- listen to past conference messages via our podcast

 These are great places to start, but at the heart of our network is relationships.
 To build relationships with the pastors in the network, you may opt - and we recommend! - to take a more relational approach to exploring our network.
 Here are a few ideas: